makrai/notes/keenan87-sem-case-theory.md

   properly including those denoting generalized quantifiers
   * An NP is called initial if it combines with a simple `P_1` to form a nuclear (unary) S
-  * The initial NPs in a language are partitioned into basic NPs and deictic NPs.
+  * The initial NPs in a language are partitioned into basic NPs and deictic NPs
-  * Basic NPs are ones which may be adequately interpreted by functions from the set P of properties of the model into {0,1}, the set of truth values.
+  * Basic NPs are ones which may be adequately interpreted by functions from the set P of properties of the model into {0,1}, the set of truth values
     * Such functions are also called basic
     * basic S = a nuclear S whose independent NP occurrences are occurrences of basic NPs
-    * eg every student, some teacher, every boy but not every girl, no boy's cat, all but two boys, every boy but Tom, more male than female students, Bob's friends, most of the students, fewer boys than girls, John.
+    * eg every student, some teacher, every boy but not every girl, no boy's cat, all but two boys, every boy but Tom, more male than female students, Bob's friends, most of the students, fewer boys than girls, John
     * For example, every boy denotes that function EVERY BOY from properties into {0,1} which sends q to 1 (true) iff the property BOY is a subset of q
-      * More generally, EVERY denotes that function from properties into basic functions given in (2).
+      * More generally, EVERY denotes that function from properties into basic functions given in (2)
         * For other definitions in this format see Barwise & Cooper (1981) and Keenan & Stavi (1986) (2) a.
 EVERY (p) (q) = 1 iff p \subseteq q